drewdeponte/git-ps-rs/README.md

   This implementation gives us an opportunity to make sure we have test coverage from the get go.
-- **community support** - with the stable implementations code base being a mess, it is hard form people to easily contribute to it.
+- **community support** - with the stable implementations code base being a mess, it is hard for people to easily contribute to it.

 ## Status